-An article titled "Quantifying water and CO_2 fluxes and water use efficiencies across irrigated C_3 and C_4 crops in a humid climate" by Anapalli et al. (Science of the Total Environment 663, Jan.
-2019) paints an interesting picture of how choice of crop either in monoculture or in a rotation can influence water use efficiency of irrigated crops.
-(See below addendum for C_3 and C_4 crop differences.)
+An article titled "Quantifying water and CO2 fluxes and water use efficiencies across irrigated C_3 and C_4 crops in a humid climate" by Anapalli et al. paints an interesting picture of how choice of crop either in monoculture or in a rotation can influence WUE of irrigated crops.